andrew/ultimate-awesome/README.md

 - [practice-jenkins-programming-courses](https://github.com/labex-labs/practice-jenkins-programming-courses) - Jenkins Programming Courses | This repo collects 1 of programming courses for Jenkins.
 Jenkins is a leading tool for continuous integration and delivery.
 This Skill Tree provides a comprehensive learning path for mastering Jenkins.
 Ideal for DevOps beginners, it offers a structured roadmap to und.
 - [practice-kubernetes-programming-courses](https://github.com/labex-labs/practice-kubernetes-programming-courses) - Kubernetes Programming Courses | This repo collects 1 of programming courses for Kubernetes.
 Kubernetes is the leading container orchestration platform.
 This Skill Tree offers a comprehensive learning path for mastering Kubernetes.
 Perfect for DevOps beginners, it provides a clear roadmap to unde.
 - [practice-kubernetes-programming-projects](https://github.com/labex-labs/practice-kubernetes-programming-projects) - [Practice Kubernetes Programming Projects] This repository collects 13 of programming projects for Kubernetes.
 Kubernetes is an open-source container orchestration system for automating deployment, scaling, and management of containerized applications.
 In this skill tree, you'll learn how to use .
+- [practice-matplotlib-programming-courses](https://github.com/labex-labs/practice-matplotlib-programming-courses) - Matplotlib Programming Courses | This repo collects 3 of programming courses for Matplotlib.
+Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
+This Skill Tree offers a structured learning path for mastering data visualization with Matpl.
 - [practice-ml-programming-courses](https://github.com/labex-labs/practice-ml-programming-courses) - Machine Learning Programming Courses | This repo collects 10 of programming courses for Machine Learning.
 Machine Learning is transforming industries across the globe.
 This Skill Tree presents a systematic approach to learning ML concepts and techniques.
 Designed for beginners, it provides a clea.
 - [practice-mysql-programming-courses](https://github.com/labex-labs/practice-mysql-programming-courses) - MySQL Programming Courses | This repo collects 1 of programming courses for MySQL.
 MySQL is a popular relational database management system.
 This Skill Tree provides a comprehensive learning path for mastering MySQL.
 Ideal for database beginners, it offers a structured roadmap to understand SQL, .
 - [practice-opencv-programming-projects](https://github.com/labex-labs/practice-opencv-programming-projects) - [Practice OpenCV Programming Projects] This repository collects 2 of programming projects for OpenCV.
 OpenCV is a library of programming functions mainly aimed at real-time computer vision.
 Originally developed by Intel, it was later supported by Willow Garage then Itseez.
 The library is cross-pl.